marcorentap/kokkos-docker-cluster/README.md

 mpirun --np 400 --hostfile /shared/hostfile /shared/hello.sh
 ```

+Make sure that there are 100 compute nodes with `docker service ls` so that
+all hosts listed in the hostfile actually exist.

 # Scaling
 In case 100 containers is not enough, and you want 150 containers, run:
 ```